 Rotacan is the only design and manufacturing company in Canada fully dedicated to Rotary Blast Hole Drill Bits, Drill Pipe, and other string components.
-“Innovation and Performance” are the foundation of their efforts to produce rugged, dependable, quality products, providing optimal drilling performance for our customers.
+“Innovation and Performance” are the foundation of their efforts to produce dependable and quality products that provide optimal drilling performance for our customers.

 Blast Hole Drill Bits for open-pit mining